Australia ACS Skill Assessment Process 2026: Guide for IT Professionals

 - Potential Points Boost: Successfully completing the ACS Skills assessment may provide you with additional points in the points-based immigration system.
 The number of years of work experience you possess in the ICT domain can contribute towards earning extra points, further enhancing your eligibility for a skilled visa.

-Who is Eligible for ACS Skills Assessment?
+Who is Eligible for the Australia ACS Skill Assessment?

 - Software Engineer